BayesWatch/deficient-efficient/mobilenets.md

 Let's do parameter comparison for this structure with dw-sep convs and regular.

-(Note that I have chosen not to print batch norm params as they are insignficant).
+(Note that I have chosen not to print batch norm params as they are insignificant).

 dw-sep:
 ```conv1.weight has 864 params